This is the continuation of our little cabin story “continuing on with hopes and dreams” , and you can find Part 3 here

 During that time, we would spend Sundays at our little woods sitting around the fire.
 There is a lake a mile away and would hike around there too.
 It was fun!
 One of those Sundays, Dino decided to go a different way home.
 Not more than 3 miles away up the road on a small hill stood 5 or 6 little prefab sheds.
 I was hesitant to stop because of the others we had looked at, but Dino drove right up there.
 Because it was a Sunday, no one was there.
 We were able to go through all of the models and really liked how well built they were.
 Inside one was an office with catalogs and prices.
 Right in the center of the catalog was a small A-Frame Cabin with a large front porch.
 It was exactly what we were looking for.

-That following weekend I called the place on the hill and made an appointment to talk about building our little cabin.
+The following weekend I called that place on the hill and made an appointment to talk about building our little cabin.

 And here we go again.
 Patience.